Joseph A. Lombardo

 Additionally, the federal courts are not necessarily bound by New Jersey state law.

 Outside of these few rare exceptions, expungements offer a tremendous amount of protection and privacy when it comes to applying for jobs, loans, and housing.
-If you’re ready to turn over a new leaf and get a fresh start with a clean state, Lombardo Law is ready to help.
-To start discussing your goals in a free and completely confidential legal consultation, call expungement lawyer Joseph Lombardo right away at (609) 418-4537.
+If you’re ready to turn over a new leaf and get a fresh start with a clean state, Lombardo Law Group is ready to help.
+To start discussing your goals in a free and completely confidential legal consultation, call Gloucester County expungement lawyer Joseph Lombardo right away at (609) 418-4537.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers

 “Joe is a top-notch attorney who zealously represents his clients with intelligence, compassion and integrity.
 A great resource and team player, I wholeheartedly recommend Joe Lombardo.”